Nimor111/101-v5/README.md

 Repository for holding tasks for the Hack Bulgaria Programming 101 with Python course that i'm taking - 2016/2017.

-p.s. week7 folder is another repo called MusicPlayer
+p.s. week7 folder MusicPlayer is in another repo called MusicPlayer